sheetanshuprasad/sheetanshuprasad.github.io/content/posts/beat-selling-vs-client-work.md

 Rather than choosing only one path, consider developing multiple skills and income sources.
 Diversification is often the most reliable strategy for long-term success.

-Related Articles
+## Related Articles

-Learn how to attract paying work in "How to Find Music Production Clients" (/posts/how-to-find-music-production-clients/).
+Learn how to attract paying work in ["How to Find Music Production Clients"](/posts/how-to-find-music-production-clients/).

-For a complete breakdown of producer income streams, see "How to Make Money as a Music Producer" (/posts/how-to-make-money-as-a-music-producer/).
+For a complete breakdown of producer income streams, see ["How to Make Money as a Music Producer"](/posts/how-to-make-money-as-a-music-producer/).